Thoroldvix/WOTLK-EconOMatic/README.md

 EconOMatic strives to provide a comprehensive solution that combines essential economy information for WoW Classic WOTLK, streamlining the process of gathering data from multiple sources.
-This enables players to have a centralized and reliable resource to access crucial information about auction house listings, server population statistics, and more.
-By offering such functionality, WOTLKTools aims to enhance the gaming experience and provide valuable insights for players who are deeply engaged with the market dynamics or who rely on gold trading as a means of livelihood.
+This enables players to have a centralized and reliable resource to access information about auction house listings, server population statistics, and more.
+By offering such functionality, EconOMatic aims to enhance the gaming experience and provide valuable insights for players who are deeply engaged with the market dynamics or who rely on gold trading as a means of livelihood.